 5.12 Slice Operations Forum

 5.12.1 The Parties anticipate that issues will arise regarding the Slice Product or the POCSA, and that a forum is needed for discussing alternatives and taking actions that may affect BPA and the Slice Customers.
-The Slice Operations Forum (SOF) shall: (1) consider, recommend, and document modifications to the POCSA necessary to maintain its reasonable representation of the Tier 1 System Resources energy, peaking, storage, and ramping capability; (2) consider, recommend, and document modifications to the POCSA necessary for «Customer Name» and other Slice Customers to schedule Slice Output Energy under this Agreement; and (3) establish a forum for information regarding the Slice Product and the POCSA.
+The Slice Operations Forum (SOF) shall: (1) consider, recommend, and document modifications to the POCSA necessary to maintain its reasonable representation of the Tier 1 System Resources energy, peaking, storage, and ramping capability; (2) consider, recommend, and document modifications to the POCSA necessary for «Customer Name» and other Slice Customers to schedule Slice Output Energy under this Agreement; and (3) establish a forum for discussion of the Slice Product.

 5.12.2 Slice Customers shall propose a draft SOF charter for BPA review and recommendations no later than February 28, 2026.
 The SOF Charter shall include the following items:

-(1) A process for SOF charter adoption and revisions by an affirmative vote of no less than two-thirds of the Slice customers.
+(1) A process for SOF charter adoption and revisions by an affirmative vote of the Slice customers.

 (2) Rules for convening SOF meetings, establishing a quorum, and rules of order.

-(3) A process to propose POCSA changes to BPA by an affirmative vote of a majority of the Slice Customers.
+(3) A process to propose POCSA changes to BPA by an affirmative vote of the Slice Customers.

 (4) BPA may add items to a SOF meeting agenda for discussion.

+The SOF charter may identify additional areas of interest pertaining

+to the Slice Product for discussion by the SOF.

 Slice Customers shall provide a SOF charter to BPA for its approval no later than March 31, 2026.